 But damn it, he'd come all this way!

 Despair rose, clutched him, made his shoulders sag, because he was finally here, and he didn't think he could take the final step.
 He couldn't move close enough to even touch the barrier, because he was frightened of what he would become if he did.
-It reeked of decomposition, and the blond wasn't eager to join in on that.
+It reeked of decomposition, and the blond wasn't eager to get in on that.

-There was a groaning from behind Demyx, his blood freezing very, very suddenly.
-He stood stock-still, eyes wide, staring into the churning darkness.
-A powerful energy throbbed from it, made his hair stand up, but maybe that was just the realisation that there were anarchy-broken humans coming up behind him as much as anything else.
-He twisted, gasped in a cracking breath, couldn't see them yet, but could hear them.
-Had they caught sight of him, or were they, too, drawn by the Siren's song of the border?
-He groped at his stomach, felt in the pouch at the front of his sweater, grabbed the handle of the steak knife he'd been carrying since everything first lost control.
+He heard the staggering slap of footsteps, and started groping at his stomach, eyes fixed on the darkness, feeling at the pouch at the front of his sweater and grabbing the handle of the steak knife he'd been carrying since everything had first lost control.
 He jerked it out, shaking badly, not knowing what to do.
 He – he wasn't a fighter.
 He ran – always, he ran.
 He'd been running since his first middle-school bully.
-And now – zombies were coming?

-Demyx's brain went blank, eyes widening, terror shorting out any form of coherent thought.
+Demyx's brain went blank, terror shorting out any form of coherent thought.
 You don't stand next to dead bodies, near people with guns, and start reciting times tables.
 It just didn't happen that way.
-He panicked, heard a grunt from the megaphone, it clicking off a moment later.
+He panicked, heard a grunt from the megaphone before it clicked off a moment later.
 Suddenly realising that his three seconds were up, Demyx screamed, "Twenty!"
 There was a pause, in which he wasn't shot dead.
 A second later, he shrieked, "No, wait, twenty-five!"
 He was gonna die, because he was shit at mental maths, just like all these others apparently had – zombies, incapable of uttering anything more than a guttural moan; and maybe – others like him?
 Who couldn't think in time?

 Seconds later, he was gone.

-Twenty-seven days later, Demyx sat in a small, white-walled room, on a cold, hard, metal chair.
-His arms lay on the table, a thumb moving slowly across his palm, eyes fixed blankly in place, staring, seeing nothing.
+With his elbows on the table, he moved a thumb slowly across his palm, eyes fixed blankly ahead.
 His mind was quiet, a calm, gentle resignation filling his being.
 Today was the day.
-He felt like a dangerous criminal being released on parole; for all he knew, that was precisely how they viewed him.
-He certainly wasn't the same person who had stepped through the black bubble nearly a month ago, into ShinRa's grasp.
+He felt like a dangerous criminal being released on parole; for all he knew, that was precisely how everyone viewed him.
+He certainly wasn't the same person who had stepped through the black veil nearly a month ago, into ShinRa's grasp.

-Demyx blew out a sigh, leaning onto his elbows, quickly drumming out a beat on the tinny surface, eyes darting about the familiar space.
+Demyx blew out a sigh, placing his hands on the metal, quickly drumming out a beat on the chilled surface, eyes darting around the familiar space.
 He'd spent a lot of time in this room – too many hours, with too many frustrated tears resentfully wiped away.
 It had memories adhering to the walls, the little doctor's voice whispering at him even in the loneliness like this.